slaugaus/visual-json-editor-vscode/DA-PLAN.md

 ## SCRATCHPAD

+BUG: fake-input dies if you delete everything in it

 BUG: **SNEAKY DATA LOSS PROBLEM: Objects can't have 2 items w/ the same name (on the same level), so don't allow this in the editor!**

 - Checking on (name) save is probably the way to go here